 - ISO 42001 is certifiable through accredited bodies, but it targets the AI management system rather than agent behavior.

-- NIST AI RMF is voluntary risk-management guidance with no certification path.
+- NIST AI RMF is risk-management guidance with no direct certification path.

 SOC 2 is a separate attestation that covers a vendor’s general service organization controls.
-Its scope doesn’t include the agent-specific failure modes AIUC-1 targets.
+Its scope doesn’t include the agent-specific risks AIUC-1 targets.
 The two frameworks coexist.

 Three structural questions apply to AIUC-1.